 She is also active in the firm’s pro bono practice.
 Her work for the firm’s pro bono clients includes filing an amicus brief on behalf of the Domestic Violence Legal Empowerment and Appeals Project in a case that led to a significant victory in the D.C.
 Court of Appeals for victims of sexual assault.

 Leah joined the firm in 2003 and became a partner in 2008.

 Keurig in monopolization litigation brought by competitors and purported class action plaintiffs, including successfully defending against a preliminary injunction seeking to block the launch of Keurig’s 2.0 coffee brewer.
 Successfully defended this victory on appeal, including arguing the case before the Second Circuit, which affirmed the decision below.

 Teladoc in winning a landmark preliminary injunction against the Texas Medical Board, in a case challenging the board’s actions to restrict competition.

-Sanofi US in winning summary judgment in a multibillion-dollar monopolization lawsuit brought by a competitor challenging Sanofi US’s loyalty discounts for its anticoagulant drug, Lovenox, and successfully defending this win on appeal to the Third Circuit.
+Sanofi US in winning summary judgment in a multi-billion-dollar lawsuit brought by a competitor challenging Sanofi US’s loyalty discounts for its anticoagulant drug, Lovenox and successfully defending this win on appeal to the Third Circuit.